tingold/pgdog/README.md

 psql postgres://pgdog:pgdog@127.0.0.1:6432/pgdog
 ```

-Note that you're connecting to port `6432` where pgDog is running, not directly Postgres.
+Note that you're connecting to port `6432` where pgDog is running, not directly to Postgres.

 ## &#128678; Status &#128678;

-While a lot of "classic" features of pgDog, like load balancing and healthchecks, have been well tested in production and at scale, the current code base has not.
+While a lot of "classic" features of pgDog, like load balancing and healthchecks, have been well tested in production and at scale, the current codebase has not.
 This project is just getting started and early adopters are welcome to try pgDog internally.

 Status on features stability will be [updated regularly](https://pgdog.dev/features/).